helium/HIP/hip-xxxx-Securing-IOT-Governance-Through-Staking-rewards.md

 1. **Current veIOT unlock:**
    - Upon implementation, all IOT currently locked in veIOT at the time of implementation will be able to unlock their tokens and wait 14 epochs for the cool down period.

+   **Contant Lockups**

+   - Position is updated to 365 days and gets a 365x 0.0025 token multiplier.
+This position can be unlocked with a 14 day cooldown.

+   **Cliff Lockups**

+   - Position is updated to 0 power and can unlock with a 14 day cooldown.

 2. **Emissions Apportionment:**
    - Allocate 4% of total IOT emissions to veIOT stakers, creating a direct and proportional reward system for participants.